Designed to showcase the wonderful scenery you can expect to find in this Area of Outstanding Natural Beauty, watch...

 Stoke Fleming’s location on the South West Coast Path, around four-to-five miles from Dartmouth on foot and less than a mile down to Blackpool Sands, makes it a popular spot for walkers to take a break.
 Thankfully, there are a few great places to grab a bite and rest your weary legs in the village…

 With an impressively stylish shabby-chic interior and stunning sea views, Radius 7 is the kind of lounge bar and restaurant that few villages can claim.
 The food, most of which is Devon-sourced, is all cooked to order, meaning it can be prepared according to most dietary requirements.
 The drinks menu is also full of flavours of the West Country, from ales brewed in the South Hams to Heron Valley fizz and Luscombe juices.
-Give Radius 7 a call on 01803 770007 for more information or to book, or visit their website for more information.
+For more information or to book, visit their website for more information.

 Less than a mile on foot and a three-minute drive from Stoke Fleming, you’ll come to tranquil bay that is Blackpool Sands, one of South Devon’s most loved beaches.
 This unspoilt cove of fine shingle is home to a Venus Café and Takeaway.
 It’s time to shed any preconceptions you have about beachside shacks and diners – the food here is freshly prepared, mostly locally sourced and often organic.
-From mussels or lobster to mouthwatering steaks, there are meaty, seafood-based and vegetarian options a-plenty.
-Such is the reputation of the Venus Café and Takeaway that it’s often busy during the winter, thanks in part to the roaring log fire.
+From mussels or lobster to mouthwatering steaks, there are meaty, seafood-based and vegetarian options a-plenty!

 Being on the South West Coast Path means that there are plenty of signs around to help you find your way down to Start Bay or oppositely, towards Dartmouth.
 One of our favourite routes navigates to Dartmouth, and we have collated a visual guide to the walk from Dartmouth to Blackpool Sands which also details some of the easily-missed coves and other points of interest along the way!
 Start Bay offers a wealth of varied walking routes, treading both coast and countryside – from Blackpool Sands you can walk to the beaches of Slapton Sands, Beesands, Hallsands and if you are up for a tougher challenge then continue beyond Start Point to Mattiscombe Beach.
 At Coast & Country Cottages, we love walking, so much so we’ve created a comprehensive South Devon walking guide, so be sure to download it for more inspiration.